srobo/website/_posts/2020-07-25-post-competition.md

 ranking on the [competition website](/comp/).

-Of course, this competition would not be possible without the tireless work of our [volunteers][volunteers], who developed the [simulated world][simulator] the competition was run in and enabled us to switch to a virtual competiton.
+Of course, this competition would not be possible without the tireless work of our volunteers, who developed the [simulated world][simulator] the competition was run in and enabled us to switch to a virtual competiton.
+If you'd like to get involved in organising future competitions, from developing the software and hardware used by the teams to the events themselves we're always looking for people to [join our team][volunteers].

 Notes to editors
 ----------------